Safeguarding at Kitwell Primary School

 - ‘Child Collected By’ form which specifies agreed adults who can collect a child

-Which Policies Support our Safeguarding?
+Which Policies Support Safeguarding?

 - Critical Incident Policy (emergency school procedures)